supervisely-ecosystem/jupyter-datascience-notebook/README.md

 ## Demo

 Supervisely jupyter datascience notebook app comes with an example notebook explaining how to:

-1) How to create supervisely API object
+1) Create supervisely API object
 2) Get user info
 3) List all the user teams